minisotan/ESPNFantasyFootballDiscordBot/README.md

-This is an app that keeps track of your Fantasy Football League
+This is an app that keeps track of your Fantasy Football League!

 In order to use it properly you need to get your: LEAGUE ID, SWID KEY, and ESPN_S2 KEY.